evanxd/swift-agent/README.md

-# Agent
+# FastAgent
-Agent is an NPM module that implements a building block of agentic systems, which refers to an LLM enhanced with functionalities, such as information retrieval, tool use, and the memory storage of user inputs.
+FastAgent is an NPM module that implements a building block of agentic systems, which refers to an LLM enhanced with functionalities, such as information retrieval, tool use, and the memory storage of user inputs.

 ## Get Started
 A few lines of code can build an AI agent that can retrieve real-time data of cryptocurrencies.